fauna/faunadb-js/README.md

 })
 ```

-On the other hand, using the client's `queryTimeout` dictates how long FaunaDB will process the request on the server-side before timing out if it hasn't finished it's lookup and/or returned data.
+On the other hand, using the client's `queryTimeout` dictates how long FaunaDB will process the request on the server before timing out if it hasn't finished running the operation.
 This can be done in two different ways:

 ```javascript
 // 1.
 Setting the value on the client instance